lh1008/holbertonschool-system_linux/0x03-proc_filesystem/README.md

 ...
 ```

-Check the `PID` of the process running:
+Check the `PID` of the running process in a different terminal window:

 `$ ps aux | grep ./loop | grep -v grep`